The Hexablock: a domain associated with the $\mu$-synthesis in $M_2(\mathbb C)$

 We recall from the literature a useful characterization of concave functions, which provides another equivalent criterion for the convexity of the real hexablock.

-\begin{theorem}[\cite{Mas}, Mathematical Appendix, Theorem M.C.2] Let $f$ be a twice continuously differentiable real-valued function on an open convex set $C$ in $\mathbb{R}^n$.
+\begin{thm}[\cite{Mas}, Mathematical Appendix, Theorem M.C.2] Let $f$ be a twice continuously differentiable real-valued function on an open convex set $C$ in $\mathbb{R}^n$.
 Then $f$ is concave if and only if its Hessian matrix